ozymaxx/sketchautocompletion/README.md

 ## How to run/use
 ### Training
-The predictor of the system needs a model which is trained on a sketch data set.
+The predictor of the system needs a model which is trained on a data set of sketched symbols.
 To train a model, you should follow these steps:

 * Open the terminal
-* If there are only full sketches in the data set, extend the data set so that the possible drawable partial sub stroke combinations of the full sketches also exist.
-These sketches must be in [XML](http://rationale.csail.mit.edu/ETCHASketches/format/) format and must be separated into 2 main folders, `test/` for accuracy testing and `train/` for model training.
+* If the data set only includes the full symbols, extend the data set such that the drawable stroke combinations of the full sketches also exist.
+These sketches must be in [XML](http://rationale.csail.mit.edu/ETCHASketches/format/) format and be separated into 2 main folders, `test/` for accuracy testing and `train/` for model training.
 Then, just set `symbolspat` variable to the path to the directory having these two folders, type `cd data` and `python generatepartial.py`.
-You can ignore this step if you have all the partial combinations.
+You can ignore this step if you have all the partials.
 * Now we have obtained the partial combinations and it's the time for feature extraction.
 Again, just set `symbolspat` variable to the directory including the sketch set.
 Then extract the features of them by typing `python savecsv.py`.
-* Cluster the sketch instances on their feature representations and construct an SVM model for every cluster.
+* Cluster the sketch instances on the feature representations and construct an SVM model for every cluster.
 There are many alternative constrained clusterers:
   * `ckmeans.py`: The naive constrained K-means implementation, which can be found in [here](http://nichol.as/papers/Wagstaff/Constrained%20k-means%20clustering%20with%20background.pdf).
   * `cudackmeans.py`: CUDA-accelerated version of `ckmeans.py`.
   * `complexCKmeans.py`: Constrained K-means with voting.
 The details of this algorithm can be found in this technical report (see section 3.1.3 of [this report](http://iui.ku.edu.tr/KUSRP/KUSRP_IUI_16.pdf)).
   * `complexcudackmeans.py`: CUDA-accelerated version of `complexCKmeans.py`.
-  The tests show that the running time of the constrained K-means algorithm is less than the naive one.
+  The tests showed that the running time of the constrained K-means algorithm is less than the naive one.
 Therefore our suggestion is to use the complex algorithm.
-Moreover, if the graphics driver of your machine supports CUDA parallelization, `complexcudackmeans.py` will be far better for you.
+Moreover, if the graphics driver of your machine supports CUDA, `complexcudackmeans.py` will be far better for you.
 Our trainer function named `train()` checks whether your machine has CUDA, and then calls the clusterer function accordingly.
 Although we included the naive implementation, we preferred to call the complex method as the default clusterer method.

   In order to call `train()`, just execute the following lines to check the availability of CUDA first:
   ```